aarontran/snr-filaments/code/spectra/README.md

 My own utilities to manipulate spectra (some may be outdated)
 -------------------------------------------------------------

-`spec_linkbg.py`
+`spec_linkbg.py`  (must run CIAO first)

-Connects spectra for a list of regions, with closest background spectra Reads CIAO region files used to generate 1) regions of interest, 2) backgrounds in order to determine closest backgrounds
+Connects spectra for a list of regions, with closest background spectra.
+Regions must be boxes, cannot be projections -- should use same region files specified for newregion/newspectrum/mergespectrum shell scripts.
 (future extension: allow to parse more types of CIAOREG regions)

 `spec_clearbg.py`